Identify and promote opportunities associated with the effective integration of the Systems Engineering and Project/Program Management Disciplines.

 Book authors and editors:

 The book is available for sale with an INCOSE membership discount on the INCOSE Store:

-PM-SE Integration WG meetings are regularly scheduled at IS and IW events; see below for specific time slots.
+PM-SE Integration WG meetings are regularly scheduled at IS and IW events.
 Between IS and IW, web meetings are also planned at both WG level and Initiative levels, with a minimum of one WG web meeting between IS and IW.
 If you are interested in attending one of these Web meetings, please email the WG Co-Chairs for further information.

 Given the COVID-19 situation, all WG meetings are being held virtually with INCOSE web meeting facilities (Zoom); this will continue until further notice.

 Find out more by visiting the PM/SE Integration Working Group Yammer community today!